top of page

 PNG Circle 6.png

-DOES INSURANCE COVER KETAMINE?
+DOES INSURANCE COVER KETAMINE ASSISTED PSYCHOTHERAPY?

 – The superbill that I send only lists our therapy time together.
 For example, it would show that you were charged for a 50-minute or 240-minute therapy session.
-There’s no mention of Ketamine.
+There’s no mention of Ketamine Assisted Psychotherapy.
+Your insurance company might have several questions about having a 240-minute session, and that may require following up with them to explain.

 THERAPY SUPPORT